mohanmca/cassandra_playground/Cassandra_Cqls_Anki.md

 USE killrvideo;
 ```

+## (Section: Cqls) - How to fetch data from one node using CQLSH

+* Cqlsh looks at the cluster, not node

 ## (Section: Cqls) - Partition Key vs Primary Key

 * Partition key uniquiely identifies partition inside a table